Are you ready for a new mindset, outlook and sense of wonder— Start Confident by Transforming Your Life!

 - Quarterly reflection and journaling

-- A bi-monthly day getaway to recharge, refocus, reset in God’s Creation
+- A bi-annual day getaway to recharge, refocus, reset in God’s Creation

 - Limiting “numbing out” when stressed, my go-to “21st-century novocaine” being movies